LUMBAR SPINAL FUSION

 Benefits of this Procedure

-Our surgeons perform lumbar spinal fusion to correct instability in the lower back and relieve leg and back pain for New Jersey patients.
+Our surgeons perform lumbar spinal fusion to correct instability in the lower back and relieve leg and back pain for our patients.
 Spinal conditions that may cause instability include:

 - Spinal stenosis